Forums » Software Development »

 Loading kernel to SPI flash and Root file system .jffs2 to NAND.

-Added by Vivek Ponnani almost 7 years ago
+Added by Vivek Ponnani about 7 years ago

 Hi,